Phone: (806) 834-3654

 After graduating from law school, Professor Murphy had the great good fortune to clerk for the Honorable Stephen S. Trott of the United States Court of Appeals for the Ninth Circuit.
 He then returned to Minneapolis, where he worked as a litigation associate at the firm of Dorsey & Whitney.
 In 2000, he leaped across the Mississippi River to St. Paul to begin teaching at William Mitchell College of Law.
 He has also taught as a visiting professor at the law schools of University of Idaho, Seton Hall, and Lewis & Clark.

+He is a co-author of Volume 33 of Federal Practice & Procedure, Judicial Review of Administrative Action.
 He is a co-editor of an administrative law casebook and co-chair of the Judicial Review Committee of the ABA's Administrative Law and Regulatory Practice Section.
 He is also a former member of the section's Governing Council.

 - B.A., Carleton College, 1987, magna cum laude